Grindcom/frontend-nanodegree-mobile-portfolio/README.md

-# My Additions to the ReadMe
+# My Additions to the Website Performance Optimization Project
 ## Getting Started
 This App can be
 1. [seen here](https://grindcom.github.io/frontend-nanodegree-mobile-portfolio/),